JarrodAmyx/fridgeHelper/FridgeManagerProject/ReadMe.md

 press <kbd>CTRL</kbd> and click the link generated in the terminal
 ## How to terminate the application
 To terminate the program either kill the terminal or press <kbd>CTRL</kbd> + <kbd>C</kbd> in your command termianl

+## Side information
+Templates folder is the front-end part of the code(client-side), and rest of the files are back-end files(server-side).
+Make sure to keep the template folder inside the FridgeManagerProject in order to run the software successfully.

 ## Developers
 [Keshav Mehta](https://github.com/mehtaKeshav)